In 2015 the Trust decided to fund a pilot project whereby it provided a number grants to selected Fashion Design Students.

 |Whitehouse Design – Sydney||Bachelor of Design||3||$4500|

-Use the menus to view the creations of the students during 2016.
+Use the menus or the links above to view galleries of the creations of the students .

-Selected videos are available to display some collections.
+Selected videos are available to display some galleries.

 The outcomes of the program were reviewed in February 2017 and the Trustees decided to continue the program for 2017.
-The program will now continue for 2018.
+The program is continuing for 2018 and will continue for 2019.

 For some years the Trustees for the Australian Wool Education Trust have held annual meetings with representatives of a number of Fashion Schools from all over Australia.